 Hayes, who will also be making his Olympic debut at the age of 33, won the World Series race in Kitzbuhel in 2010 but has not had any results of note since.

 However, he is an experienced and highly respected team member and his prowess in the 40 kilometre bike leg is likely to have swayed the selectors.

 If things go to plan, then the Brownlees will not need the extra help but Hayes will also be there should things go wrong, as they did at the European Championships last year when Alistair Brownlee picked up a puncture but still won after his team-mates worked with him to get back to the pack.

-The selection means the likes of Tim Don, Will Clarke, Jodie Stimpson and Liz Blatchford, who have all had good results at elite level, missed out, and a number of athletes did ask for the decisions to be reviewed, although none was successful.
+The selection means the likes of Tim Don, Will Clarke, Jodie Stimpson and Liz Blatchford, who have all had good results at elite level, missed out, and a number of athletes did ask for the decisions to be reviewed, although none were successful.

 Jonny Brownlee said: "It feels fantastic to officially be part of Team GB.
 It's my first Olympic Games and I'm really looking forward to it.